ppy/osu-wiki/news/2014/2014-02-19-monthly-beatmapping-contest-3-results.md

 ::ktgster::{ user=53378 } wins MBC #3 with a high score of 163 points, taking home the grand prize of 6 months supporter, an osu!tablet and eternal accolades in the osu!
 Hall of Fame as an Elite Mapper!
 Congratulations!

-Honourable mentions go to ::Cherry Blossom::{ user=1156742 } and [DakeDekaane](https://osu.ppy.sh/users/1425253), scoring in at 157 and 156 respectively - barely a single point in difference between second and third place!
+Honourable mentions go to ::Cherry Blossom::{ user=1156742 } and ::DakeDekaane::{ user=1425253 }, scoring in at 157 and 156 respectively - barely a single point in difference between second and third place!

 Play the winning beatmap [here](https://osu.ppy.sh/beatmapsets/151878), and view the judges comments [here](https://osu.ppy.sh/p/contestresults/?c=9).